 Indigenous Gambling Forums on the Central Coast

-A series of three problem gambling training forums will held to support services who work with Aboriginal and/or Torres Strait Islander people on the Central Coast.
-The first forum was held on Thursday, 17th March to coincide with "Close the Gap day" and was covered by NBN news.
+A gambling training forums was held to support services who work with Aboriginal and/or Torres Strait Islander people on the Central Coast.
+The forum was held on Thursday, 17th March to coincide with "Close the Gap day" and was covered by NBN news.

 The Central Coast has the fastest growing Aboriginal community in the country, with a population of around 13,000.
 Studies show that approximately 20% of Aboriginal people have serious problems with gambling.
 That's 2,600 people on the Central Coast affected by problem gambling, and yet due to shame, stigma and guilt Aboriginal people are not seeking the help they need.

 Warruwi Gambling Help in conjunction with Central Coast Gambling Help recently consulted with local Indigenous groups on how best to tackle this issue.